Decriminalize

 hookers are only legal in the Netherlands and New Zealand.

-20% in window prostitution, 15% in escort services 5% in their own homes and 5%
+homes, 20% in window prostitution, 15% in escort services 5% in their own

-may join unions, have to pay income tax and are treated like any other
+social security system, may join unions, have to pay income tax and are treated

-self-employed tradesperson.
-Health and social services are readily available,
+like any other self-employed tradesperson.
+Health and social services are

 miserable for the people who live there.
 I would favor the proposal if it